 Here, take the SS495 and enjoy its surreal agricultural atmosphere.
 Once you reach Ariano Ferrarese head for Mesola, now protected area.
 Even though the itinerary is grudging of pauses, I take my time for a coffee and a spirit in its choreographic yard, and then I’m ready for my way back to Ravenna.

-The Via Romea (SS309) ventures into the Woods of Mesola, the widest in the province of Ferrara.
-My moment of grace strikes back and I can even admire a deer.
 While my eyes are still mesmerising, I head for Goro, where with a small fee I can access to the mouth of river Po through a bridge and admire the river flowing into the Adriatic.

-Goro | Boat Bridge
+Goro (Ferrara), Boat Bridge

-After having lunch at a fish restaurant in Goro, I follow the directions for the Abbey of Pomposa.
+After having lunch at a fish restaurant in Goro, I follow the directions for the abbey of Pomposa.
 It stands out against the green of the plain with its stunning bell tower, like the one of Classe, and encloses unexpected treasures of art and history.

 A parking space in front of the abbey is exactly what I need to leave my bike and enjoy a relaxed and accurate visit of the interior.